 Even New York Times writers assumed that, of course, the answer would be “to write anything about sex,” or “to title articles ‘How Your Pet’s Diet Threatens Your Marriage,’ and ‘Why It’s Bush’s Fault.’”

-But when Jonah Berger and his colleagues analyzed New York Times emailing behavior for three months, they uncovered some unexpected results.
+But when Jonah Berger and his colleagues analyzed New York Times articles sent via email for three months, they uncovered some unexpected results.
 While these three traits of viral content shouldn’t be all that shocking:

 The next two discoveries might be a bit more eye-catching: